 At the center of every tooth is a hollow chamber that houses soft tissue known as pulp or nerve.
-Inside this chamber are root canals, which connecct to the root of your teeth.
+Inside this chamber are root canals, which connect to the root of your teeth.

-Root canal treatment (also referred to as root canal therapy or endodontic therapy) is necessary when tooth decay reaches all the way to the pulp inside your tooth's inner chamber, causing individuals pain and discomfort.
-Tooth trama that results in this same kind of damage or infection may also necessitate root canal therapy.
+A root canal is necessary when tooth decay reaches all the way to the pulp inside your tooth's inner chamber, causing individuals pain and discomfort.
+Tooth trauma that results in this same kind of damage or infection may also necessitate root canal therapy.
 Once infection reaches the pulp, it must be treated as it cannot heal on its own and, if untreated, holds the potential to weaken an individual's entire immune system.

 Delayed treatment of serious tooth decay can lead to the formation of an abscess, a condition where infection extends through the root tip and begins to erode the surrounding bone.
 In serious conditions, tooth extraction may be necessary.